Learn

 Shad boats are the official state boats of North Carolina, first developed around Roanoke Island after the Civil War.

-Shrimp Boat
+Shrimp Trawl

 Shrimp boats, sometimes called shrimping boats or shrimpers, are boats rigged especially to catch shrimp as part of the shrimp fishery.